-LAY ABSTRACT: Contamination with foreign particulate contamination continues to be a leading cause of injectable drug recalls, despite extensive control and inspection during manufacturing.
+Contamination with foreign particulate contamination continues to be a leading cause of injectable drug recalls, despite extensive control and inspection during manufacturing.
 Glass particles are one of the most common types of particulate identified; however, the generation mechanism has not been extensively studied.
-Lab simulations suggest that routine glass-to-glass contact of vials during the filling process results in large quantities of glass particulate.
-A new, strengthened glass vial with a low coefficient of friction surface is proposed to address this mechanism.
+Lab simulations suggest that routine glass-toglass contact of vials during filling line part handling results in large quantities of glass particulate.
+A new strengthened glass vial with a low-coefficient of friction (low-COF) surface is proposed to address this mechanism.
 Lab simulations and multiple filling line trials demonstrated a substantial reduction of glass particulate matter generation and product contamination with use of the new vial.
 These results suggest that this new vial reduces contamination risk by eliminating a root cause of glass particulate generation.